cogent3/cogent3/doc/cookbook/features.rst

 Typically, we want to load bulk features from a genomic annotation file, such as a GFF or Genbank file.
 For the following examples, we will use *Caenorhabditis elegans* chromosome I.

-.. note:: See the list of :ref:`data_links` to download the data used in the following examples.
+.. note:: See the list of :ref:`data-links` to download the data used in the following examples.

 To load features from a genomic annotation file along with the corresponding sequence, we can use the ``load_seq`` function.
 The features are stored in a ``AnnotationDb`` and assigned to the ``annotation_db`` attribute of the sequence.